apache/apisix-website/blog/en/blog/2022/07/21/weekly-report-0715.md

 It should do something:

-- using kind create a new cluster
+- Use kind create a new cluster
 - Deploy APISIX + etcd
 - Build `apisix-ingress-controller`’s image
 - Deploy `apisix-ingress-controller`

-Most of them are already contained in the current Makefile, we need to organize them
+Most of them are already contained in the current Makefile, we need to organize them.

 ### Issue #1129